henryval/henryval.github.io/_tabs/about.md

 ### whoami

 My name is Henry Valencia.
+I'm a 27 years old colombian hacker.
+I love gaming, cooking and philosophy.

-I was born in Colombia but consider myself a world citizen (ik very cliché).
-I have always been a quiet and calm person who focuses on his studies and learning.
+### whereami

-Currently I'm 25 years old and I'm living in Medellín, Colombia; pretty cool city, it is growing a lot in IT related jobs.
+Currently I'm living in Amsterdam.
+I love it here even though it's a bit cold for my taste.

 ### whatdoido

-Over 4 years in hacking and breaking stuff.
+Over 6 years on the red side: hacking and breaking stuff.
 Started as a Pentester, learning and growing as a Red Teamer.